sgnoya/Ascender-uv/README.md

 - [Docker Compose](https://github.com/docker/compose)
 - (Optional) [NVIDIA Container Toolkit (nvidia-docker2)](https://github.com/NVIDIA/nvidia-docker)

+> [!Note]
-**NOTE**: The example codes in the README.md are written for `Docker Compose v2`.
+> The example codes in the README.md are written for `Docker Compose v2`.
 However, Ascender is also compatible with `Docker Compose v1`.
 If you are using `Docker Compose v1`, simply replace `docker compose` with `docker-compose` in the example commands.

 ## Prerequisites Installation